Smart moves that law firms make in their partner lateral hiring

 1. They have a strategy

 The law firms I know who are particularly successful on their recruiting strategy have a game-plan laid out clearly and communicated to all key stakeholders involved in the recruiting process (fellow partners, Administrators, COOs, CFOs and human resources).
+They in turn communicate this message clearly and consistently to external stakeholders including recruiters, partner candidates, even clients.
 Some firms will follow the global practice group specialisms which they wish to replicate regionally, some will have a focus on particular areas according to the local or regional business needs.

 For sure, there may be some requirements on which hiring law firms can be flexible and ultimately there must be ‘a meeting of minds’ on business strategy, vision, as well as rapport between the parties.
 In any event, from the outset they will be focused on what type of profile or attributes they need to hire as a strategic lateral fit, and set out objective markers against their overall business strategy.

-2. They get the bulk of paperwork out of the way, early.
+2. They get the bulk of internal processes out of the way, early.

 Whether an international law firm works on centralised or regional P&L finances, ultimately, approval needs to be sought from head office.
 And for international law firms with Asia offices, the decision-making body will invariably will be on a continent far, far away.
 Indeed, some of the hiring needs are directed ‘from the top-down’, whilst other hiring initiatives are driven locally and approval is then sought from the Executive Committee overseas.